-Patients who are registered at this practice can now book an appointment to see a GP or nurse on a weekday evening (after 6.30pm) or at the weekends and bank holidays.
-Appointments will either take place at this practice or at a neighbouring practice.
-Talk to the practice receptionist to find out more or book an appointment.
+Patients who are registered at this practice can now pre-book a routine appointment to see a GP or nurse on a weekday evening (6.30 to 8pm) or on a Saturday morning.
+Appointments will either take place at this practice or at a neighbouring practice, as we offer this GP Access service collaboratively with the other Ashfield North Primary Care Network practices - namely, Brierley Park, Willowbrook, Skegby Family Medical Centre and the Kings Medical Centre.
+Talk to the Woodlands receptionist to find out more or book an appointment.

 Staff News -

-We welcome along the latest rotation of GP Registrars - Dr Gouldstone and Dr Sikandari, F2 Foundation Year 2 doctor, Dr Osborne-Tonner.
+We welcome along the latest rotation of GP Registrars - Dr Gouldstone, Dr Sikandari, Dr Hamer and F2 Foundation Year 2 doctor, Dr Osborne-Tonner.
 Dr Smith continues with the practice as a GP Registrar.

-Practice Nurse Linda Buckley retired a the end of April after almost 30 years association with the practice.
-We welcome along Practice Nurse Suzie Harpham who has been recruited to the PN Team.
+Practice Nurse Linda Buckley retired at the end of April after almost 30 years association with the practice.
+Practice Nurse Suzie Harpham has been recruited to the PN Team.